Departmental contact

 WHY STUDY THIS SUBJECT?

 If you have an aptitude for the subject, are creative, imaginative, enthusiastic and above all, have ideas to communicate you will love this subject.
-Photography is an incredibly rewarding course for motivated students, however you should be prepared to work hard at developing your skills.
+Photography is an incredibly rewarding course for motivated students, however you should be prepared to work hard to develop your technical and analytical skills.

-Specifically, this course provides students with the opportunity to seek an expressive and/or interpretative response to the visual world, which is produced with the aid of lens-based media and may be manipulated by digital technology.
+Specifically, this course provides students with the opportunity to respond to the visual world with the aid of both digital and analogue cameras and image manipulation.

 WHAT SKILLS WILL I DEVELOP?

-The main purpose of any Photography course is to develop your ability to appreciate the visual world and to respond to it in a personal and creative way.
+The main purpose of any Photography course is to develop your ability to look at the world and to respond to it in a personal and creative way.
 The skills you will gain will be varied.
-Among them you will develop a working knowledge of materials, practices and techniques within lens and light-based media, this may include:
+You will develop a working knowledge of materials, practices and techniques within Photography, this may include:

-• A range of approaches to working with images, signs and symbols, such as observation, analysis, expression, communication and imagination.
+- A range of approaches to working with photographic images, such as observation, documentary, analysis, expression, communication and fantasy.

-• A range of techniques appropriate to the specialism of photography, such as the control of shutter speed and the use of aperture.
+- A range of photographic techniques, such as the control of shutter speed and the use of aperture, black and white photography and darkroom development.

-• The ability to experiment with both still and moving imagery (animation and video).
+- The ability to experiment with both analogue and digital imagery, ideas and purposes.

-• The ability to make effective use of different lighting conditions, pictorial space and composition.
+- The ability to make effective use of different lighting, locations, lenses, props and human beings.

 WHAT WILL I STUDY?